Limeload/mcp-for-database/README.md

 After **15 approved pull requests**, you'll be:

 - Added to our [Contributors](CONTRIBUTORS.md) list
-- Recognized as a project contributor
+- Recognized as a project collaborator
 - Eligible for Hacktoberfest completion

 ---